gaozhao1989/pyjab/README.rst

 Java UI application.
 Package will invoke `Java Access Bridge`_ API to get information form Java application.
-And this package is only support for Windows(current for x86 version).
+And this package is only support for Windows.
 Sources code referenced from `NVDA`_.

 .. contents::